DLibatique/Greek311-F20/_pages/5-schedule.md

 ## Week 1 - T 9/1, Th 9/3

 ### T 9/1 - Introduction: Aeschines, Timarchus, and the Lay of the Land
+- Read Fisher’s introduction (pp. 1-68), noting important characters, events, and concepts relating to the trial.

 ### Th 9/3
 - Translate Aeschines *In Timarchum* 1-2.